-All self-contained refrigerators are designed and factory set to maintain an average cabinet temperature of 38° to 40°F (3.3° to 4.4°C).
-On Griddle Stand models, the temperature control is located behind the front grill, on the side wall of the machine compartment (see Figure 4).
-If an adjustment is necessary to maintain temperature within the range noted above, place a screwdriver into the slotted knob on the temperature control and turn clockwise no more than 1/4 turn for a colder cabinet temperature or counterclockwise for a warmer cabinet temperature.
+All self-contained refrigerators and Pizza Prep Tables are designed and factory set to maintain an average cabinet temperature of 38° to 40°F (3.3° to 4.4°C).
+All self-contained freezers are factory set to maintain an average cabinet temperature of -4° to 0°F (-20° to -18°C).
+If an adjustment is necessary to maintain cabinet temperature within these ranges, locate the temperature control (see Figure 11 & 11A) and place a screwdriver into the slotted knob on the temperature control.
+Turn clockwise no more than 1/4 turn for a colder cabinet temperature or counterclockwise for a warmer cabinet temperature.
 Allow the cabinet to stabilize for at least 30 minutes and recheck the temperature.
 Further adjustments out of the factory design temperature range should only be made by a qualified refrigeration mechanic.

-IMPORTANT NOTE: Turning the temperature control fully counterclockwise turns the compressor "off."
+IMPORTANT NOTE: Turning a thermostat fully counterclockwise turns the refrigeration compressor "off."